|Available for||User roles||Can only be configured by Super Admins|

 Click on the "Compliance" tab to be brought to the General Data Protection Regulation section.
 From there, click "Setup GDPR" to being the process.

 First, you’ll need to specify which candidates to apply GDPR protections to.
 Your three options are:

-- Candidates located in the EU and unknown locations
+- Candidates and jobs located in the EU and unknown locations

 - All candidates (regardless of their current location)

 For GDPR purposes, Lever uses IP address geo-locating to determine where candidates are when they submit their application.
 This information is then used to determine if they are in the EU, and apply your settings accordingly.
 Candidates that do not apply through a job posting (i.e. are sourced, referred, or manually added) likely will not have a location set on their profile, and anyone with access to the profile will be able to set this value on the candidate profile itself.

 ||If no location is detected, they’ll fall into the “Unknown locations” category.
 You may want to reach out to these candidates to explicitly get consent to process their data.|

 Once you’ve set who the GDPR protections apply to, you’re ready to define what those protections actually are.